makkii-dev/makkii/README.md

 lerna success Initialized Lerna files zaeem@MLAZaeem makkii %`

+After lerna is installed, yarn install should work for building the react native app.

 ***
 This command resets the app, removing all node modules, and any build specific outputs.
 Handy to reset the React Native app to its start state.